JustineSara/proglang/ReadMe.md

 **Part 2**: reworked the main so it handles the number of arguments and call the `run` or `run-file` functions. `run` is now not callable through `clj -X main/run` as it takes no input arguments now.

 **Part 3**: completed the `run-file` function, checkink the file exists and then reading one line at a time and evaluating it.
 By default it only prints the last result.
 The options `-sao` and `-sai` shows all outputs and all inputs (and outputs).

+### Step 6 : handle multiline program

+**Goal**: handle multiline programs through the grammar.

+**Part 1**: modify the grammar and tree-making to add the newline and distinction between expression and statement (currently not there apart from the `quit!` command).

+**Part 2**: make it work for running a file: need to account for the last newline at the end of the file.
+Note that currently empty lines make everything fail.
+Also removed the options as they are not relevant anymore.